adptraining1/EventSourcingSpringBootExample/README.md

 You will need to install Redis and run redis-server

 ## Status
 This project is outdated, and no longer maintained.
+Maybe you want to checkout other repositories on GitHub.